dan-snelson/DDM-OS-Reminder/README.md

 <img src="images/ddmOSReminder_Notification.png" alt="Built-in macOS Notication" width="300"/>

-**DDM OS Reminder** evaluates the most recent `EnforcedInstallDate` entry in `/var/log/install.log`, then leverages a [swiftDialog](https://github.com/swiftDialog/swiftDialog/wiki)-enabled script  and LaunchDaemon pair to dynamically deliver a more prominent end-user message of when the user's Mac needs to be updated to comply with DDM-configured OS version requirements:
+**DDM OS Reminder** evaluates the most recent `EnforcedInstallDate` and `setPastDuePaddedEnforcementDate` entries in `/var/log/install.log`, then leverages a [swiftDialog](https://github.com/swiftDialog/swiftDialog/wiki)-enabled script  and LaunchDaemon pair to dynamically deliver a more prominent end-user message of when the user's Mac needs to be updated to comply with DDM-configured OS version requirements:

 <img src="images/ddmOSReminder_swiftDialog_1.png" alt="DDM OS Reminder evaluates the most recent `EnforcedInstallDate` entry in `/var/log/install.log`" width="800"/>
 <img src="images/ddmOSReminder_swiftDialog_2.png" alt="IT Support information is just a click away …" width="800"/>